alelippo/stsc/README.md

 The DATASET folder contains:

-Adjacency matrices of the five pathways analyzed in the paper.
+Five .tsv files encoding the adjacency matrices of the five pathways analyzed in the paper.

 The CODE folder contains: